 Google Slides shines when it comes to collaboration with multiple people simultaneously to build a presentation.

 Google Slides is an ideal tool if you want to create a clean presentation, with a focus on your content, and do so quickly—without fuss.
+A few reasons that Google Slides might be the right tool for your next presentation are:

 - PresentationsPowerPoint vs. Keynote vs. Google Slides: What Is the Best Presentation Software?Laura Spencer